tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 [Tae Kim guide](http://www.guidetojapanese.org/learn/grammar)
 when there's a sentence you don't grasp fully.

-If a word is written in kanji, you can view the furigana reading by hovering over it with your mouse.
+If a word contains kanji,
+you can view the furigana reading by hovering over it with your mouse.

 <p align="center">